thogiti/thogitiB.github.io/content/2023-03-02-Different-types-of-Zero-Knowledge-Proofs.md

 The protocol works as follows:

 1. Setup:

 The prover and verifier agree on a set of elliptic curve parameters, including a prime order group $\G$ and a pairing function $\e$ that maps elements from $\G$ to the multiplicative group of a finite field.
 They also agree on a public statement that the prover wants to prove, such as the validity of a transaction or the possession of a private key.

 2. Key generation:

 The prover generates a private key and a corresponding public key.
 The public key consists of two group elements, $\P$ and $\Q$, such that $\Q = kP$ for some secret scalar $\k$.

 3. Commitment:

 The prover commits to a witness value that satisfies the public statement, such as a transaction input and output or a private key value.
 The commitment consists of two group elements, $\C$ and $\D$, such that $\C = rP + W$ and $\D = rQ$, where $\r$ is a randomly chosen scalar and $\W$ is the witness value.

 4. Challenge:

 The verifier generates a random challenge value, $\c$, from a secure hash function applied to the public parameters and the commitment values, $\c = H(G, e, P, Q, C, D)$.

 5. Response:

 The prover calculates a response value, $\s$, based on the challenge value and the private key, $\s = r + kc$, where $\k$ is the private key scalar.

 6. Verification:

 The verifier checks whether the commitment and response values satisfy the public statement, by verifying the following equations:

-    $\e(C, P) = e(D, Q) + e(sP + cW, P)$
+$$\e(C, P) = e(D, Q) + e(sP + cW, P)$$

 This equation ensures that the commitment values are valid and that the response value corresponds to the private key scalar and witness value.
 If the equation holds, the verifier is convinced that the prover knows the private key and the witness value, without revealing any information about them.

 Groth16 achieves zero-knowledge properties by using the pairing function to hide the witness value in the commitment value, and by using the random challenge value to prevent the prover from reusing a previous response value.
 This protocol is widely used in privacy-preserving applications, such as anonymous credential systems and private transactions in cryptocurrency systems.